JuliaLang/julia/stdlib/Logging/docs/src/index.md

     Often this log-level is unneeded as throwing an exception can convey all the required information.

-    You can also create logging macros for custom log levels.
+    You can create logging macros for custom log levels.
 For instance:
     ```julia-repl
     julia> using Logging